Have you ever had a Pension Transfer with Allied Dunbar?

 Some providers such as Allied Dunbar promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Allied Dunbar.

 Were you mis-told by Allied Dunbar about Transferring your pension?

 You may have been mis-sold your Pension Transfer by Allied Dunbar if any of the following statements are relevant to you:

-- I was encouraged or mis-advised by Allied Dunbar to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-informed by Allied Dunbar to transfer my workplace pension regardless of it not being in my best interest.

 - When I changed jobs my new employer encouraged/informed me to transfer to a personal pension or suggested that I should as they did not provide a pension scheme.

-- I was not told or told byAllied Dunbar that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not advised or advised byAllied Dunbar that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by Allied Dunbar into transferring my pension even though it posed a higher risk.